NullVoxPopuli/emberconf-2023-resources/resources/pages/main/what-resources-are.md

 !! click<br>

-We can manage the setup and teardown of Modifiers as modifiers are a resource scoped to an element.
+We can manage the lifetime of Modifiers.

 !! click<br>

-And services, are resources scoped to an app
+And we can manage the lifetime of services.

 Not only do Resources allow us to implement all these